 (alphabetical by last name)

-NANCY AHN serves as Program Associate, Marketing and Services at The Field.
+NANCY AHN serves as Program Associate, Marketing and Artist Services for The Field.
 She graduated from Bennington College with a concentration in painting and literature.
 An independent comic artist, Nancy illustrated Intro to Alien Invasion (Scribner, 2015) and has been featured in Cornell University's Epoch literary magazine.
 Key themes and influences throughout her work include internet culture, feminism, bikes, and hip hop.
 Before joining The Field in the Spring of 2017, Nancy supplemented her creative practice by working in pharmaceutical sales as a copywriter, in visitor services at The Museum of Modern Art, and in marketing & e-commerce for an LED lighting retailer.
-Born and raised in Queens, she now lives in Brooklyn, NY.
+Born and raised in Queens, she now lives in Williamsburg, Brooklyn.